-Service affected Domiciliary care, residential care, supported living, day and other services Please provide a short description of the service / policy/project/project phase The Younger Adults department within the Adults' Health and Care (AHC) directorate provides social care services for 7,250 people overall.
+The Younger Adults department within the Adults' Health and Care (AHC) directorate provides social care services for 7,250 people overall.
 This includes all people over 18 years with learning disabilities and people of working age with physical disabilities and mental health problems.
 Those receiving services have been assessed as eligible under the Care Act 2014.
-The support provided includes support work, residential care, day services, direct payments and other services.
-In the financial year 2023/24 Hampshire County Council planned to spend £185 million on care and support for Young Adults.
-This project would particularly focus upon Young Adults in transition from Children's Services, Special Educational Needs teams, Care Leavers and other children approaching adulthood in crisis who are new to services who appear to be in need of Community Care services.
+The support provided includes support work, residential care, day services, direct Please provide a short description payments and other services.
+In the financial year 2023/24 Hampshire County Council of the service / policy/project/project planned to spend £185 million on care and support for Young Adults. phase This project would particularly focus upon Young Adults in transition from Children's Services, Special Educational Needs teams, Care Leavers and other children approaching adulthood in crisis who are new to services who appear to be in need of Community Care services.
 There are 171 people to receive transition services in 2023/24.
 This is an extension of the current Savings Programme to 2023 (SP23) for Younger Adults which aims to deliver and maintain similar outcomes for Younger Adults where possible but through a more cost-effective method.
-The review would include exploration of the potential for:

-- Greater understanding of the causes of challenging behaviour enabling strategies and practices to reduce these behaviours with subsequent reductions in support needs (least restrictive practice); - Application of a Strengths Based Approach maximising independence; - Exploring alternative models of care; - Exploring alternative providers; - Where someone has complex needs, exploring eligibility for NHS funding.
+The review would include exploration of the potential for: Greater understanding of the causes of challenging behaviour enabling strategies and practices to reduce these behaviours with subsequent reductions in support needs (least restrictive practice); Application of a Strengths Based Approach maximising independence; Please explain the new/changed Exploring alternative models of care; service/policy/project Exploring alternative providers; Where someone has complex needs, exploring eligibility for NHS funding.
+A strengths-based approach includes approaches such as a greater emphasis on community support (without a cost to the County Council); support to develop self-sustaining networks; time limited support to develop skills; increased use of technology.
+Each person receives a support plan which is reviewed by Social Workers and social care practitioners.
+Support is provided with the aim of maximising a person's independence whilst ensuring their care needs are met through a Strengths Based Approach (SBA); this would apply in the same way to anyone receiving services.